Kadievka-Salcedo-Imatia/imatia-audit-evidences-maker/README.md

 > npm install

-Create the .env file on the root of the project and inject your credentials so it looks like this
+Create the .env file on the root of the project and inject your credentials so it looks like this, check the .env.example file to see credentials

 >   NODE_ENV=development
     PROTOCOL_URL=http://